Domingo Cabello y Robles

-Domingo Cabello y Robles (1725–?) was a Spanish military officer who served as the governor of Nicaragua (1764–1776), Texas (1778 and 1786) and Cuba (1789–1790).
+Domingo Cabello y Robles (1725 – after 1797) was a Spanish military officer who served as the governor of Nicaragua (1764–1776), Texas (1778 and 1786) and Cuba (1789–1790).
 His legislation in Texas was widely criticized.

 Early years

 Domingo Cabello y Robles was born in León, Spain, around 1725.
 As a youth, he joined the Royal Spanish Army of Leon, where he became an officer.
 In 1741, he joined an infantry regiment, serving as Lieutenant.

 In 1742, he traveled to Santiago de Cuba, and the flotilla was attacked by a warship of English origin.
 He returned to Spain in 1749.
 However, shortly after, the King appointed him Mayor and sent him back to Cuba, where he served as commander of "a fixed regiment of four battalions", which belonged to the garrison of Cuba and to the presidios of Florida.
 In 1762, he managed to defeat the British, who tried to invade Havana.
 Thereafter, the king appointed him as governor of Nicaragua.
 This appointment became official on December 12, 1764, with his governorship ending on July 20, 1776.